voxeet/comms-sdk-dotnet/Readme.md

 # Dolby.io Communications .NET SDK

-The Dolby.io Communications .NET SDK allows creating applications with high audio and video quality that you can use for conferencing, streaming, and collaborating in virtual spaces.
+The Dolby.io Communications .NET SDK allows creating applications with high audio quality that you can use for conferencing, streaming, and collaborating in virtual spaces.

 # Get Started